JFsanchezherrero/Functional_Genome_Annotation/README.md

 # Introduction
-This repository contains files, scripts and examples employed during the Functional Genome Annotation Workshop
+This repository contains files, scripts and examples employed during the Functional Genome Annotation Workshop.

+Presentation slides will be available soon.

 # Steps
 ### 0) Configuration file